databento/secdef-parser/README.md

 CME updates its secdef files almost daily.
 However, for intraday instrument definition updates, you should not be using this approach.

-More information about secdef files can be found [here](ftp://ftp.cmegroup.com/SBEFix/Production/secdef_disclaimer.txt).
+More information about secdef files can be found at: ftp://ftp.cmegroup.com/SBEFix/Production/secdef_disclaimer.txt

 # Requirements